AnomalyVFM -- Transforming Vision Foundation Models into Zero-Shot Anomaly Detectors

 \textbf{Anomaly synthesis} has started to receive more attention in the past few years.
 The field was started by DR{\AE}M~\cite{zavrtanik2021draem}, which synthesised anomalies by cropping and pasting parts of images from an external dataset~\cite{dtdsynth}.
-Some approaches improved upon this later by refining the way the external images are augmented or moving the synthetic anomaly generation to the latent space~\cite{liu2023simplenet, supersimplenet, zavrtanik2024cheating}.
+Some approaches later improved upon this by refining how external images are augmented or by moving synthetic anomaly generation to the latent space~\cite{liu2023simplenet, supersimplenet, zavrtanik2024cheating}.
 Some of the later approaches improved upon the realism of the generated samples by using modern generative models, such as generative adversarial networks~\cite{Zhang_DefectGAN,Duan_gan} of diffusion models~\cite{yang_defect_spectrum,Zhang_AnomalyDiffusion}.
 However, all of these methods typically require substantial amounts of normal and/or abnormal data.
 Furthermore, these methods can only generate samples similar to the training set, i.e., seen anomalies, but fail to generate unseen anomalies.
 This makes them unsuitable for zero-shot anomaly detection.
-Different from previous approaches, our generation approach does not require any samples, neither normal nor abnormal.
+Unlike previous approaches, our generation approach does not require any samples, normal or abnormal.

 \textbf{Zero-shot anomaly detection} methods detect anomalies at inference while never seeing an instance of the observed object during training.
 Most recent zero-shot anomaly detection methods~\cite{jeong2023winclip,zhou2024anomalyclip, zhu2024llms, chen2024clip, cao2024adaclip} focus on utilising the general object appearance knowledge embedded in vision-language~\cite{radford2021learning} models.
 A minority of methods have utilised Vision (only) Foundation Models for the task of zero-shot anomaly detection.
 SAA~\cite{cao2023segment} uses the GroundingDINO~\cite{liu2024grounding} and SAM~\cite{kirillov2023segment} with handcrafted anomaly prompts to directly segment anomalies.
 In \cite{li2024zero}, the method models the distribution of object appearance within the batch to detect anomalous samples.
 However, assumptions about the contents of a specific batch are often violated in real-world scenarios.
 Some methods~\cite{cao2024adaclip, oquab2023dinov2} have also investigated tuning VFMs directly on an auxiliary dataset, but achieved suboptimal results.